Syntax- and Compilation-Preserving Evasion of LLM Vulnerability Detectors: Results

 We hypothesize two mechanisms.
 For identifier substitution, CodeAstra's loss landscape provides smooth gradients: GCG efficiently discovers variable-name perturbations that flip predictions.
-For ifdef, on-target GCG likely encounters optimization difficulty, so the optimizer converges to poor local minima that fail to exploit the vulnerabilities that surrogate-optimized strings (accidentally) discovered through multi-model training.
-This suggests that gradient-based optimization success depends not only on model vulnerabilities but also on the \emph{optimizability} of the attack surface: some carrier spaces may be inherently harder to optimize even when vulnerabilities exist.
+For \texttt{\#ifdef}, on-target GCG likely encounters optimization difficulty, converging to poor local minima that fail to exploit the vulnerabilities that surrogate-optimized strings discovered through multi-model training.
+This suggests gradient-based optimization success depends not only on model vulnerabilities but also on the \emph{optimizability} of the attack surface.
+A related observation on Qwen2.5-Coder-14B (identifier substitution converges smoothly while comment insertion oscillates; Appendix~\ref{app:loss_curves}) provides indirect support; direct loss-landscape analysis on CodeAstra \texttt{\#ifdef} is left to future work.